 In a grid-connected panel system, users are able to funnel excess energy back into the utility company and receive a rebate on their bill when the sun isn’t shining (at night, during storms, and in winter, when days are shorter and often grayer).
 This process, known as net metering, is heavily monitored by utility companies.

 Because these systems feed directly into the main electricity system, every solar panel connected to the grid must meet specific requirements that self-built, damaged or previously used panels often cannot pass.
 Homeowners interested in connecting to their local grid should confirm their utility provider’s requirements before purchasing any panels.

 Lucky you!
 Your hard work paid off and you found solar panels for free or really cheap.
 Before you shell out your hard-earned dollars to buy them, push the pause button.This is a buyer-beware situation, and making the wrong decision now could cost you a lot of time and money.
 Above all, it can be dangerous.
 Make sure to ask the following questions before moving forward:

 What’s the reason behind this great deal?
 Few people give good stuff away for free.
 Find out before you end up losing your money or taking on more risk, work, or frustration than you’re willing to accept.

 Are they damaged?
 How, and how are you going to find out?
 Are you capable of fixing them?

 Are these panels compatible with your needs?
 How much power will they provide for your home?

 Will you need to buy more panels to make up for their decreased efficiency, thus eliminating your deal?

-Are you considering mixing and matching the few panels you got here with some other panels you found over there?
+Are you considering mixing and matching few different panels you found here and there??
 Are they compatible?
-Will your inverters or other parts of your system be able to accommodate these differences?
+Will your inverters or other parts of your system system components be able to accommodate these differences?

 Are these surplus panels lemons?
 Do they have flaws that led to their rejection or low-ranking by the manufacturer?